cccbr/runningatower/content/docs/080-BellChamber/index.md

 *Figure 2: Conventional stay (and slider)* *Figure 3: Hastings Stay*

-Spare stays or materials to fashion them.
+There are several different types of stays in use.
+Typically one of the above will be found.
+It is useful to have spare stays or materials to fashion them.
 It is useful to have the dimensions of each stay – don't measure the last one, as that progressively introduces errors!
-Measurement of Hastings stays need to be particularly precise.
+The measurement of Hastings stays needs to be particularly precise.

 ## Muffles